 More than 50,000 public schools across the country use Title I funds to provide additional academic support and learning opportunities to help low-achieving children master challenging curricula and meet state standards in core academic subjects.
 For example, funds support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.

-- Provide a Dean of Students and Assistant Dean to monitor students’ success in school
+- Provide a dean of students and assistant dean to monitor student success in school.

 Federal Programs Coordinator:

 Freire’s Federal Programs Coordinator is Max Matthews.
 He can be reached at 267-583-4456 or firstname.lastname@example.org.
 He works for Build the Future Education Collaborative, which acts as the central administrative office for Freire.

 Freire invites parents and families to attend our annual Title I information meeting, where we will describe our participation in Title I, Part A programs, explain the requirements of Title I, and explain the rights parents and families have to be involved.

 The meeting for the 2018-19 school year will be held on Friday, September 21st, 2018, 5:45 p.m.

 Parent and Family Rights Under Title I:

 At Freire, we are fully committed to providing the best education for your child and appreciate your partnership in our efforts.
 We want families to be fully aware of their rights.

 Under Title I, Part A, Freire parents have the right to:

 - Be involved in our Title I, Part A programs – Freire, with the help of parents and families, will develop and implement a Family Involvement Policy and a School-Parent Compact